jakubledl/dissect/docs/cli.md

     $ bin/dissect <grammar-class> --dfa

 This will create a file called `automaton.dot` in the output directory.
-You can then run something like `dot -Tpng automaton.dot > automaton.png` to render it as a PNG image.
+You can then run something like

+    dot -Tpng automaton.dot > automaton.png

+to render it as a PNG image.

-Of course, for larger grammars, the automaton will quickly become rather large and unwieldy.
+Of course, for more complex grammars, the automaton will quickly become rather large and unwieldy.
 You can then use the `--state` (or `-s`) option to dump only the specified state: